barracuda-cloudgen-access/docs/fyde-enterprise-console/saml-azure.md

 Steps to create an Azure AD SAML application to use with Fyde Enterprise Console

-- Note: this configuration requires an [AZURE AD Premium P2 Subscription](https://azure.microsoft.com/en-us/services/active-directory/){:target="_blank"}
+- Note: this configuration requires an [AZURE AD Premium P1 or P2 Subscription](https://azure.microsoft.com/en-us/services/active-directory/){:target="_blank"}

 - The steps were retrieved from [this tutorial](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/add-application-portal){:target="_blank"}